Ahan-Goel/macropad/README.md

 # macropad
-Creating a Macropad utilizing an embedded processor and QMK to program it
+Created a Macropad utilizing an embedded processor and QMK to program it